dcorrigan/listen_n_load/README.md

 ## How it Works

-The `listen_n_load.rb` file fires up a TCP server listening on a port (2222 in this case).
-When a file changes, the `reloader.sh` shellscript sends the name of the changed file to the listening server, and the Ruby code reloads it in the background.
-It does this within a thread; otherwise the TCP server would block IRB from loading when you required it.
+The Ruby TCP server is running in a thread inside your console session.
+We use a thread because otherwise the TCP server would block the console from loading.
+Inside the thread, it sits in the background and listens on port 2222.
+When a file changes, `entr` and the shellscript send the name of the file to that TCP port.
+The server gets the name of the file and executes some code to load it.

 This approach has some major drawbacks.
 For instance, while running the demo, try deleting the `dance!` method you added.
 Then in IRB: